Lorraine Daston: Career

-Daston was appointed the inaugural Humanitas Professor in the History of Ideas at University of Oxford for 2013.
-She has also held Oxford's Isaiah Berlin Visiting Professorship in Intellectual History.
 In 2002, she delivered two Tanner Lectures at Harvard University, in which she traced theoretical conceptions of nature in several literary and philosophical works.
-In 2006 she gave the British Academy's Master-Mind Lecture.
+In 2006, she gave the British Academy's Master-Mind Lecture.
+Daston was appointed the inaugural Humanitas Visiting Professor in the History of Ideas at the University of Oxford for 2012–2013.
+She has also served as Oxford's Isaiah Berlin Lecturer in the History of Ideas April–May 1999.